MrCoolPotato/Shredder/README.md

    The application overwrites the file content in chunks with random data, logging progress and any errors encountered.

 4. **Quit:**
-   Use the "Quit" button to exit the application or just CTRL + C.
+   Use the "Quit" button to exit the application or just do CTRL + C.

 ## Usage (from source)